geekymon2/tasker/README.md

-# dotnet-crud-api
+# Tasker

-.NET CRUD API
+Task List API with .NET WebAPI and CosmosDB